 Some permanent and temporary discounts and exemptions are proposed.
 A vehicle checker has also been developed to give a guide as to which vehicles would be likely to pay a daily penalty to enter or travel within the Clean Air Zone.

-More detailed information about the GM Clean Air Plan and consultation process can be found from the Clean Air Greater Manchester website.
+More detailed information about the GM Clean Air Plan can be found from the Clean Air Greater Manchester website.

 The ten local authorities in Greater Manchester have developed a proposed set of common minimum standards for taxis and PHV drivers, operators and licensing authorities.

-A public consultation on the minimum standards will take place alongside the statutory public consultation on the detailed Clean Air Plan proposals.
+A public consultation on the minimum standards took place alongside a statutory public consultation on the detailed Clean Air Plan proposals.
 You can read more about the proposed minimum licensing standards.

 Other Greater Manchester Clean Air Plan related documents and GMCA reports can also be downloaded from the Clean Air Greater Manchester website.